 The Fulbright Commission for Educational Exchange offers approximately 35 scholarships annually for study, teaching and research in the United States at the post-doctoral level.
 The awards vary from round-trip travel to grants covering all expenses for an academic year.
 Fulbright Schuman grants are open to citizens of all 28 EU Member States.
+Applicants must demonstrate in their Study/Research Objectives Essay that their proposed program/research is relevant to U.S.-EU relations, EU policy, or the EU institutions and show relevancy to at least two EU Member States.

 Requirements to apply include: